Medical PhotographyGDPRData ProtectionPatient Privacy

 Every sharing event should be automatically logged: who shared the case, with whom, when, and for what stated purpose.
 This creates the documentation trail that regulators require and that protects your practice in the event of an audit or inquiry.

-If your current sharing workflow relies on WhatsApp, you have no such documentation.
-The moment you switch to a purpose-built platform, you start building the compliance record that your practice needs.
+When you rely on WhatsApp, you have no such documentation.
+The moment you switch to a purpose-built platform, you start building the compliance record your practice needs.

-Is WhatsApp HIPAA compliant for sharing patient photos?
+Is WhatsApp GDPR compliant for sharing patient photos between clinicians?

 Can I share patient photos on WhatsApp if I remove the patient's name?

-What about WhatsApp's end-to-end encryption — doesn't that make it secure?
+What about WhatsApp's end-to-end encryption — doesn't that make it secure enough?

-What happens if a patient photo is accidentally shared on WhatsApp?
+What happens if a patient image is accidentally shared on WhatsApp?

 What should I look for in a secure clinical image sharing platform?